 What Is the Purpose of a Loan?

 At its most basic, the purpose of a loan is the reason the applicant wants to borrow money.
-Even though there are many acceptable uses of personal loan funds, the loan application will likely include a section asking why the applicant is requesting the loan.
+Even though there are many acceptable uses of personal loan funds, including consolidating debt, paying for a large purchase, or covering the cost of a home renovation, the loan application will likely include a section asking why the applicant is requesting the loan.

 Why Does the Purpose of a Loan Matter?

-Banks consider a number of factors in addition to the reason for the loan, such as the amount asked for and the applicant’s credit and employment history, among others.
-The purpose of including such information on a loan application is so that a bank can assess the potential risk of lending money to an individual.
+Banks consider a number of factors when evaluating an applicant for a loan, such as the amount asked for and the applicant’s credit and employment history, to assess the potential risk of lending money to an individual.

 Recommended: What Are the Common Uses for Personal Loans?